 1913 Tom Barker and National Game Cards

 The 1913 Tom Barker (WG6) and National Game (WG5) sets were two different sets, but exact copies of one another (hence the grouping).
-Only difference being with the backs of the cards–as the Tom Barker set has advertising for “Tom Barker Baseball” on the back.
+The only difference being with the backs of the cards–as the Tom Barker set has advertised for “Tom Barker Baseball” on the back.

 1914 Cracker Jack

 PSA notes 4500 graded cards from the 1914 set, while over 12,000 from the 1915 set have been graded.
 PSA has graded only 32 of ‘Shoeless’ Joe’s 1914 Cracker Jack card.
-Given the relative scarcity for the card, along with the high desirability for Jackson cards and Cracker Jack cards in general, this is one of the most highly sought after cards in the hobby.
+Given the relative scarcity of the card, along with the high desirability for Jackson cards and Cracker Jack cards in general, this is one of the most highly sought-after cards in the hobby.

 1914 Polo Grounds Game Card